johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 ### *annotateForClosureCompiler*

-This option tells the compiler to use [Tsickle](https://github.com/angular/tsickle) to annotate the emitted JavaScript with [JsDoc](http://usejsdoc.org/) comments needed by the [Closure Compiler](https://github.com/google/closure-compiler).
+This option tells the compiler to use [Tsickle](https://github.com/bangular/tsickle) to annotate the emitted JavaScript with [JsDoc](http://usejsdoc.org/) comments needed by the [Closure Compiler](https://github.com/google/closure-compiler).
 This option defaults to `false`.

 ### *annotationsAs*

-Use this option to modify how the Angular specific annotations are emitted to improve tree-shaking.
-Non-Angular annotations and decorators are unnaffected.
+Use this option to modify how the Bangular specific annotations are emitted to improve tree-shaking.
+Non-Bangular annotations and decorators are unnaffected.
 Default is `static fields`.

 value           | description